HunterX-7/ThinkArt/README.md

 # 📖 ThinkArt <a name="about-project"></a>

 **ThinkArt** is a DALL-E clone using a fusion of React, Tailwind CSS, and Vite that brings creativity to life.
-Integrated with Node, Express, MongoDB, OpenAI, and Cloudinary, it empowers users to explore art through technology.
-Unleash creativity, connect with a community, and share masterpieces on this dynamic platform.
+Integrated with Node, Express, MongoDB, OpenAI, and Cloudinary, it empowers users to explore art through AI technology.
+Unleash creativity, and share masterpieces on this dynamic platform.

 <!-- <img src="./src/assets/Capture.png" alt="app-demo" /> -->